 This applies to buttons and controls implemented either on-screen or in hardware.
-For on-screen controls, shape includes the label on the button.
+For onscreen controls, shape includes the label on the button.
 Redundant cues help those with low vision.
-They also help individuals who have difficulty reading the text on the screen, those who are blind but have some residual vision, and those who use the controls on a system because of limited dexterity.
-While this requirement primarily focuses on those with low vision, features such as tactile controls and on-screen controls intended to primarily address one kind of disability often assist others as well.
+They also help individuals who have difficulty reading the text on the screen, those who are blind but have some residual vision, and those who use the controls on a system because of such as tactile controls and on-screen controls intended to primarily address one kind of disability often assist others as well.
 The Trace Center's EZ Access design is an example of button functions distinguishable by both shape and color.